 A. Yes.
 Danish Oil is great for use on pine.
 As pine is a softwood it marks easier than hardwoods; using Danish Oil on pine will protect the surface of the pine and help stop it from marking as easily.
 Like when it is applied to all woods, Danish Oil will enhance the natural look and feel of pine.

 Q. Is Danish Oil food safe?

 A. Yes, our Danish Oil is food safe.
-It is compliant with Articles In Contact with Food Regulations.
+It is compliant with the Materials and Articles In Contact with Food Regulations.
 Once the oil has fully dried it is completely safe for food to be in contact with it.